pyk595/tp/docs/DeveloperGuide.md

     * Pros: More flexibility in terms of user input and input manipulation by the system.
     * Cons: More processes are required to parse and check for invalid inputs.
-        * Users might be able to abuse the system by parsing a `String` with a long length, which might slow down the system when the system is running more processes while parsing.
+        * Users might be able to abuse the system by parsing a `String` with a long length, which might slow down the system when the system is running other process concurrently.
         * Handling of behaviour for specific date types in terms of comparing dates may require more work.

 ## **Documentation, logging, testing, configuration, dev-ops**